lindsayfowers/overtime_app/README.md

 - X Update buttons on employee homepage so they show on mobile
 - X Updated buttons to include timespan on employee homepage
 - X Update button sort order on employee homepage
-- Remove unneccessary nav bar buttons for managers
+- X Remove unneccessary nav bar buttons for managers
 - Fix admin dashboard bug
 - Implement Honeybadger for error reporting
 - Implement new relic for keeping site alive